-In a radical departure from previous years, Malvern Rocks festival organisers are paying all artists and musicians who perform at the festival, as well as the crew and organisers.
+Malvern Rocks will be paying all artists, and musicians who perform at the festival, as well as the crew and organisers.
 This is a significant financial commitment, and the organisers are asking for your help in supporting the festival.

 There are a number of ways you can support Malvern Rocks.
 You can purchase festival merchandise, donate to the festival’s funding page, or become a patron of the festival.
 Your support will help ensure that Malvern Rocks can continue to provide a platform for established and up-and-coming artists and musicians, and that it can continue to be a great weekend of music and fun for everyone.